AmirEfi/Task-Manager/README.md

 # Task-Manager
-## Final Project of Introduction to Programming Course - Fall 2020
+## Final Project of Introduction to Programming course - Fall 2020

-This is my final project in ITP course.
+This is my final project in the ITP course.

-You can add your tasks with title, priority and deadline in it.
+You can add your tasks with a title, a priority, and a deadline in it.

-It shows tasks based on highest priority to you but it doesn't save it for next run.
+It shows tasks in order of the highest priority to you but it doesn't save it for the next run.

 Hope you'd like it :)